Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-* Clients should not be required to use HTTP Cookies [@!RFC6265].
+* Clients must be able to forego the use of HTTP Cookies [@!RFC6265] and still use the service
 * Clients should not be required to include any headers beyond the absolute minimum to obtain service from a DoH server.
-(Some initial work in this area has been proposed [@I-D.dickinson-doh-dohpe] but there are no clear guidelines for HTTP header privacy, more work on this topic is required.)
+(See Section 6.1 of [@I-D.ietf-httpbis-bcp56bis].)

 Optimizations: